Dennis M. Bartels

 Chief Philosophic Officer, Burning Man Project President and Founding Board Member, Burning Man Project

-Larry has steered the growth of Burning Man since its beginning.
+In 1986, Larry Harvey started Burning Man with a spontaneous act of creativity — with help from his friends, Larry built and burned a wooden figure on San Francisco’s Baker Beach on the summer solstice.
+Larry steered the growth of Burning Man from its beginning.
 In 1997 he became a co-founder of Black Rock City, LLC, the event’s managing organization, and served as its Executive Director.
 He later went on to co-found and serve as the Chairman of the Board of the Black Rock Arts Foundation.
 In 2013, he co-founded Burning Man Project, a 501(c)3 non-profit organization with a year-round staff of more than 70 employees and an annual operating budget of approximately $30 million.
-He currently serves as its Board President and Chief Philosophic Officer.

-Larry scripts and produces the Burning Man event’s annual art theme, supervises the design of the iconic Man sculpture and its infrastructure, and is Co-Chair of its Art Department.
+Larry scripted and produced the Burning Man event’s annual art theme, supervised the design of the iconic Man sculpture and its infrastructure, and was Co-Chair of its Art Department.
+For five years he served as Burning Man Project's Board President and Chief Philosophical Officer.

-As a recognized visionary and steward of a unique creative culture, Larry speaks frequently around the world at renowned institutes of higher learning, museums, and other cultural crossroads.
-He has spoken at Harvard University, Columbia University, Walker Art Center, The Commonwealth Club of California,The Economist World In Conference, the Oxford Student Union, London’s Southbank Centre, Austin’s South by Southwest conference, and was interviewed on Charlie Rose in 2014.
+As a recognized visionary and steward of a unique creative culture, Larry spoke frequently around the world at renowned institutes of higher learning, museums, and other cultural crossroads.
+He spoke at Harvard University, Columbia University, Walker Art Center, The Commonwealth Club of California,The Economist World In Conference, the Oxford Student Union, London’s Southbank Centre, Austin’s South by Southwest conference, and was interviewed on Charlie Rose in 2014.

 Board Member, Burning Man Project